skcin7/npm-inspire/README.md

 ```

 ## Usage

-#### Node.js
+Once the package is installed, you have various ways in which you may use it.

-Once the package is installed, you can simply type `inspire` into your terminal, and a nice inspirational message will be printed to your screen.
+#### Node.js:
 ```node
 inspire
 ```

 #### JavaScript:
 ```javascript
 var inspire = require("@skcin7/inspire");
 inspire.printQuote(); // Prints the inspirational quote to your console.
 ```

 #### TypeScript
 ```typescript
 import * as inspire from '@skcin7/inspire';
 inspire.printQuote(); // Prints the inspirational quote to your console.
 ```

 ## License
 This project is licensed under the terms of the [MIT license](/LICENSE).